Alok93singh/QnA-git/README.md

 u mask value for root user?

-how to check open ports in linux?
+how to check open ports in linux? --- netstate -tuln

 what is swap memory?